RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Karpenter NodePool for dedicated nodes

-**Before:** Customers using Karpenter for node provisioning had to create and maintain a custom `NodePool` template with instance type requirements, taints, and labels.
+**Before:** Using Karpenter for node provisioning required creating and maintaining a custom `NodePool` template with instance type requirements, taints, and labels.

 **Now:** The `nodeProvisioning` section generates a Karpenter `NodePool` resource: